jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-18-geom-primer2.md

 \alpha: S^2 \times \bbr^2 \to T(S^2)
 \end{equation}

-which is a homomorphism of vector bundles.
+which is an isomorphism of basic vector bundles.
 In general, non-existence proofs are very difficult in topology, but in this case we get lucky.
 For *if* such a diffeomorphism $\alpha$ exists, then we consider the smooth map

 \begin{equation}\notag
 X: S^2 \to S^2 \times \bbr^2 \xrightarrow{\cong} T(S^2)